Reading-eScience-Centre/edal-java/ncWMS_user_guide.md

 If the resulting palette files are placed in a directory named `$WEBAPP_DIR/WEB-INF/classes/palettes` then they will be picked up automatically (after a servlet restart) but may be deleted upon webapp redeployment.

 A better solution is to place the palette files in a directory of your choice and modify `$WEBAPP_DIR/WEB-INF/classes/config.properties`.
-The property named `paletteDir` should point at the palette directory, and all palettes will become available after a servlet restart.
+The property named `paletteDirs` should contain a comma-separated list of directories containing palette files, and all palettes will become available after a servlet restart.

 Note that once a palette file has been defined this will add 2 available palettes - the normal one you have defined along with its inverse.

 ### Defining new style templates

+To create a new style for plotting, you will need to create an SLD template.
+The documentation for SLD can be found in the root directory of the source code, and is named "ncWMS-sld_specification".
+Within this template, you may use the following placeholders:

+* $layerName
+* $paletteName
+* $scaleMin
+* $scaleMax
+* $logarithmic
+* $numColorBands
+* $bgColor
+* $belowMinColor
+* $aboveMaxColor

+In addition to the $layerName parameter, you may add children of the named layer, according to the role they have to their parent layer.
+For example, if a named layer has two children with roles "mag" and "dir" (this is the case for a vector layer), you may specify them as `$layerName-mag` and `$layerName-dir`.
+This style will then be supported only for parent layers with such children.

+For further examples, see the existing style templates in the edal-graphics module at src/main/resources/styles.

+Once you have created these templates, you may either place them in `$WEBAPP_DIR/WEB-INF/classes/styles`, or modify `$WEBAPP_DIR/WEB-INF/classes/config.properties` to specify the `styleDirs` property.
+This takes a comma-separated list of directories which will be scanned on startup and any defined styles residing within them will be made available.

 ### Adding new data readers

+By default ncWMS supports reading of gridded NetCDF/GRIB/OPeNDAP data, and in-situ data from the EN3/4 UK Met Office dataset.
+To read additional types of data, a new data reader must be written.
+To do this, you must extend the class `uk.ac.rdg.resc.edal.dataset.DatasetFactory`.
+This has a single abstract method which returns a `uk.ac.rdg.resc.edal.dataset.Dataset` object given an ID and location.

+The full details of how to implement this are beyond the scope of this guide, but it is recommended to example the two existing data readers: `uk.ac.rdg.resc.edal.dataset.cdm.CdmGridDatasetFactory` and `uk.ac.rdg.resc.edal.dataset.cdm.En3DatasetFactory`, which can be found in the edal-cdm module.
+The Javadoc for EDAL is reasonably complete and will be of great use.
+Additionally you may wish to contact the developers of ncWMS through the website, who will be happy to provide guidance and assistance.